Today, I’ll create my 500th post as a writer on Instagram. I guess it feels like a big deal because it is a big deal.

 Through social media, a woman named Toni contacted me.
 She and her husband had been Rosie’s first rescuers in Texas.
 They were four-wheeling in the woods near their home when they spotted two stray dogs.
 One dog, who they named Grace, came to them right away.
 But Rosie was too terrified—and too badly injured—to trust them.
 Day after day, Toni and her husband went back to the woods to coax Rosie.
 Close, closer.

 Toni sent me photos of her first hours with Rosie.
 She sent me photos of Rosie’s recovery.
 A photo of Rosie on a fun outing in the all-terrain vehicle she was rescued in.
 A photo of their sad goodbye when Rosie left for Seattle.

 I asked Toni if she knew how Rosie got her name.
 “We’ve always imagined someone who cared about her named her,” I said.
 And I learned Toni had named her.
 Toni had cared.

-Sure, I could continue writing and not be on social media.
-I could gamble that my stories and blog posts might somehow make it out into the stratosphere on their own.
+Yes, it would be easier—and feel safer—to not be on social media.
 But being on social media invites my readers, and the rest of the world, to connect with me.
 It lets people know more about the woman behind the words.
 It invites readers into my joys, mistakes, heartaches, and successes.
 And it lets me share in theirs.